‘Bold And The Beautiful’ Spoilers: Shocking New Couple Emerges In Post-Fire ‘B&B’ Twist

 Will Dollar Bill and the redhead click?

-Some Bold and the Beautiful rumors tease that the writers will shake things up since Thomas is gone and split up Bill and Brooke and point him at the sassy redhead that he tried to destroy.
+Some Bold and the Beautiful rumors tease that the writers will shake things up since Thomas is gone and split up Bill and Brooke and point him at the sassy redhead he tried to destroy.
 Sally and Bill have a lot in common.
 They’re both very driven and want to succeed in their professions at all cost.
 Sally stole Forrester designs, and Bill burned her building to the ground.

 Both committed felonies trying to reach their goals.
 That same fire might spark an unexpected romance between the two.
 And wouldn’t it be great to see Bill with a woman other than Brooke (or her sister) and something different than the old Bill-Brooke-Ridge triangle of which fans are so tired?
 Could it be with Sally that Dollar Bill has met his match?